Xoriun/Notes-Creator/README.md

 The exported file will also include the current abbreviations file.\
 When importing, you will be asked for saving locations for the notes-file and the abbreviations-file, in this order.

-## Hotkeys:
+## NotesCreatorAPI and Hotkeys:
-You can import your hotkey profiles from LiveSplit.
+During a speedrun, you can switch between the different sections of your notes without having to focus the Notes tool.
 When speedrunning mode is activated, each split/skip/undo action will jump to the next/previous section.
-For this to work properly, your sections and splits should coincide.
+For this to work properly, your sections and splits should coincide.\
+There are two methods for switching between your sections during a speedrun:
+### NotesCreatorAPI
+This is the recommended and default option.\
+You can connect LiveSplit and NotesCreator via my LiveSplit component NotesCreatorAPI.
+The newest version and how to use can be found at https://github.com/Xoriun/NotesCreatorAPI.
+This (should) also work with autosplitters that automatically split LiveSplit.
+### Hotkeys
+The other method is to use separate hotkeys within NotesCreator.
+You can import your hotkey profiles from LiveSplit.\
+Since this option is far more complicated to perfectly combine with LiveSplit, there will most likely be no further development here but I don't plan to completely remove it.

 ## Actions:
 To perform an action when clicking on a cell, use the following syntax:\